PRISM: Parallel Residual Iterative Sequence Model

-To operationalize this insight, we formulate PRISM around a Write-Forget Decoupling strategy.
-We maintain a hardware-efficient linear decay for the forgetting dynamics while isolating the computational complexity within the injection operator.
-Crucially, to bypass the serial bottleneck of iterative solvers, we introduce an Input-Anchored Loop Unrolling architecture.
-This design employs a two-stage proxy mechanism: it first anchors the initial residual via a short-convolution that captures local history energy, and then applies a learned predictor to estimate the multi-step refinement updates.
-This allows us to ``collapse'' the temporal complexity of a non-linear optimization loop into a single, fused parallel operator.
+To operationalize this, PRISM employs a \textbf{Write-Forget Decoupling} strategy: we maintain hardware-efficient linear decay for forgetting dynamics (identical to Gated DeltaNet) while isolating the expressivity gains within the injection operator.
+To bypass the serial bottleneck, we introduce \textbf{Input-Anchored Loop Unrolling}: a two-stage proxy mechanism that (1) anchors the initial residual via short-convolution capturing local history energy, and (2) applies $L$ learned direction-gate pairs $\{(\mathbf{k}^{(l)}, p^{(l)})\}_{l=1}^L$ to produce a Rank-$L$ update in a single fused pass.
+The entire refinement loop collapses into a closed-form parallel operator.

+Our main contributions are: \begin{itemize} \item \textbf{Unified OCP Perspective with Rank-Parallel Taxonomy.} We position existing methods within a common optimization framework (Table~\ref{tab:ocp}) and identify the Rank-1/Parallel trade-off as the central bottleneck.
+This clarifies that PRISM solves the \textit{same} objective as TTT and Gated DeltaNet, but is the first to achieve both Rank-$L$ and parallel scan compatibility.

-Our main contributions are: \begin{itemize} \item \textbf{Amortized Residual Optimization Framework:} We reframe sequence modeling as a residual fitting problem and propose Write-Forget Decoupling.
-This theoretical framework justifies fixing the decay dynamics to maintain stability while allocating model capacity to a Rank-$L$, non-linear injection operator that approximates multi-step gradient boosting. \item \textbf{PRISM Architecture:} We propose a hardware-aware implementation that employs a two-stage proxy mechanism—initial anchoring via short convolutional operations followed by refinement through a learned predictor—to circumvent the inherent serial computation bottleneck.
-Empirically, PRISM attains performance comparable to that of explicit iterative solvers, demonstrating modeling capacity on par with deep Transformer architectures on challenging benchmarks, while simultaneously achieving throughput improvements of up to \textbf{174x} relative to explicit optimization-based methods.
+\item \textbf{PRISM Architecture.} We propose a hardware-aware implementation via Write-Forget Decoupling and Input-Anchored Loop Unrolling.
+The two-stage proxy mechanism circumvents the inherent serial computation bottleneck of iterative solvers while preserving their expressive power.
+Empirically, PRISM attains performance on par with TTT while achieving throughput improvements of up to \textbf{174$\times$}.

-\item \textbf{Theoretical Expressivity:} We formally prove that our input-anchored formulation yields structural properties of \textit{Rank Accumulation}.
-This demonstrates that PRISM structurally expands the hypothesis space beyond single-step updates, asymptotically approaching the solution of an ideal high-order non-linear delta rule. \end{itemize}
+\item \textbf{Theoretical Expressivity Guarantee.} We formally prove that the input-anchored formulation yields \textit{Rank Accumulation}: PRISM's injection operator produces Rank-$L$ state modifications per token, asymptotically approaching the solution quality of the ideal non-linear delta rule.
+We further show that when $L{=}0$ (no solver steps), PRISM structurally reduces to Gated DeltaNet, establishing backward compatibility. \end{itemize}